AdventureT/Moorhuhn_RLE2BMP/README.md

 Drag and drop your .rle file into Moorhuhn_RLE2BMP.exe

 Done!
 Now you will find each frame of the animation as .bmp in the directory where your .rle file is.

+# Credits
+Thank you to @DKDave from Xentax for helping out with this format!